-The mapped data from Figure 18 (above) is based on ORS analysis of FCC filing data from Internet service providers (ISPs).
-This map was used to inform what projects were ultimately chosen for funding with SLFRF, guaranteeing efficient and effective use of funds.
-Similarly, in Figure 19 (below), the map highlights the projects selected for funding and their respective areas of proposed service.
+This map is based on SCBBO analysis of FCC Broadband Data Collection from ISPs through June 30, 2023.
+This map was used to inform what projects were ultimately chosen for funding with SLFRF 3.0, driving efficient and effective use of funds.

-Figure 19 - Areas Funded for New Broadband Service
+Figure 26 - Areas Funded for New Broadband Service

+Similarly, in Figure 26, the map highlights projects which were funded with ARPA SLFRF funds.

-As indicated by Figures 18 and 19, there is a direct correlation between areas of eligibility and areas funded for new broadband service.
-Bringing new broadband service to these areas will allow individuals to connect to critical services including healthcare, education, jobs, and communication.
-As a result of SLFRF, the SCBBO estimates the number of unserved structures should fall substantially by December 31, 2024.
-ORS anticipates that this rapid construction will result in least 40,095 Broadband Serviceable Locations (BSLs), including homes, businesses, and other facilities along with an estimated 11,428 public K-12 students gaining access to high-speed internet.
+As indicated by Figures 25 and 26, there is a direct correlation between areas of eligibility and areas funded for new broadband service.
+An online, interactive map of all SCBBO funded projects is available here.

+Bringing new broadband service to these areas allows individuals to connect to critical services including healthcare, education, jobs, and communication.
+As a result of SLFRF, the SCBBO estimates the number of unserved Broadband Serviceable Locations (BSL) should fall dramatically.
+Based on all ARPArelated investments, the SCBBO can now project that fewer than 32,000 BSLs will lack high speed broadband by June 30, 2026.

-ORS is also dedicated to ensuring the vision of delivering broadband to K-12 students becomes a reality by including the number of K-12 students served as a key performance indicator (KPI) of the program.
-KPIs enable ORS to judge whether the evidence-based projects are getting the state closer to bridging the digital divide by bringing access to broadband service to unserved and underserved areas.
+The SCBBO remains dedicated to the goal of delivering broadband to K-12 students statewide and that is a key performance indicator (KPI) of all grant programs.
+KPIs enable the SCBBO to judge whether the state is getting closer to eliminating the digital divide.